Best Places To Celebrate Holi in India

-During the Holi custom plays like people will throw colors to others and will splash the colored water.
+During the Holi, custom plays like people will throw colors to others and will splash the colored water.
 People will dance with the beats of the drums and an amazing ambiance is created there without any doubt.
-So we are bringing you places where you can double your excitement of Holi celebration.
+So we are bringing you places where you can double your excitement of the Holi celebration.

 Mathura and Vrindavan

-As these places hold a strong bond with Lord Krishna, and holi have its legends associated with Radha and Krishna and play pranks the young Krishna played with the cowgirls called gopis.
+As these places hold a strong bond with Lord Krishna, and Holi have its legends associated with Radha and Krishna and play pranks the young Krishna played with the cowgirls called gopis.
 In the Braj region of India, where the Hindu deity Krishna grew up, the festival is celebrated until Rangpanchmi in commemoration of the divine love of Radha for Krishna.

 Barsana, a town near Mathura in the Braj region of Uttar Pradesh, celebrates Lath mar Holi in the sprawling compound of the Radha Rani temple.
-Thousands gather to witness the Lath Mar Holi when women beat up men with sticks as those on the sidelines become hysterical, sing Holi songs and shout “Sri Radhey” or “Sri Krishna”.
+Thousands gather to witness the Lath Mar Holi when women beat up men with sticks as those on the sidelines become hysterical, sing Holi songs, and shout “Sri Radhey” or “Sri Krishna“.

-The Holi songs of Braj mandal are sung in pure Braj, the local language.
+The Holi songs of Braj Mandal are sung in pure Braj, the local language.
 Holi celebrated at Barsana is unique in the sense that here women chase men away with sticks.
 Males also sing provocative songs in a bid to invite the attention of women.
 Women then go on the offensive and use long staves called lathis to beat the men, who protect themselves with shields.

 Shantiniketan, West Bengal

 In West Bengal, Holi is known by the name of “Dol Jatra”, “Dol Purnima” or the “Swing Festival”.
-The festival is celebrated in a dignified manner by placing the icons of Krishna and Radha on a picturesquely decorated palanquin which is then taken round the main streets of the city or the village.
-On the Dol Purnima day in the early morning, students dress up in saffron-coloured or pure white clothes and wear garlands of fragrant flowers.
+The festival is celebrated in a dignified manner by placing the icons of Krishna and Radha on a picturesquely decorated palanquin which is then taken around the main streets of the city or the village.
+On the Dol Purnima day in the early morning, students dress up in saffron-colored or pure white clothes and wear garlands of fragrant flowers.

 Anandpur Sahib, Punjab

-The fair held at Anandpur Sahib is traditionally a three day event but participants attend Anandpur Sahib for a week, camping out and enjoying various displays of fighting prowess and bravery, and listening to kirtan, music, and poetry.
-For meals, which is an integral part of the Sikh institution (Gurdwara), visitors sit together in Pangats (Queues) and eat vegetarian food of the Langars.
+The fair held at Anandpur Sahib is traditionally a three-day event but participants attend Anandpur Sahib for a week, camping out and enjoying various displays of fighting prowess and bravery, and listening to kirtan, music, and poetry.
+For meals, which is an integral part of the Sikh institution (Gurdwara), visitors sit together in Pangats (Queues) and eat the vegetarian food of the Langars.
 The event concludes on the day of Hola Mohalla with a long, military-style procession near Takht Sri Keshgarh Sahib, one of the five seats of temporal authority of the Sikhs.